davegallant/site/content/post/replacing-docker-with-podman-on-macos.md

 ### What is a container?

 A container is a standard unit of software that packages up all application dependencies within it.
 Multiple containers can be run on a host machine all sharing the same kernel as the host.
-In Linux, namespaces help provide an isolated view of the system, including mnt, pid, net, ipc, uid, cgroup, and time.
+Linux namespaces help provide an isolated view of the system, including mnt, pid, net, ipc, uid, cgroup, and time.
 There is an [in-depth video](https://www.youtube.com/watch?v=sK5i-N34im8) that discusses what containers are made from, and [near the end](https://youtu.be/sK5i-N34im8?t=2468) there is a demonstration on how to build your own containers from the command line.

 By easily allowing the necessary dependencies to live alongside the application code, containers make the "works on my machine" problem less of a problem.

-### Benefits of podman
+### Benefits of Podman

-One of the most interesting features of podman is that it is daemonless.
+One of the most interesting features of Podman is that it is daemonless.
 There isn't a process running on your system managing your containers.
 In contrast, the docker client is reliant upon the docker daemon (often running as root) to be able to build and run containers.

 Podman is rootless by default.
 It is now possible to [run the docker daemon rootless](https://docs.docker.com/engine/security/rootless/) as well, but it's still not the default behaviour.

 I've also observed that so far my 2019 16" Macbook Pro hasn't sounded like a jet engine, although I haven't performed any disk-intensive operations yet.

-### Installing podman
+### Installing Podman

-Running podman on macOS is more involved than on Linux, because the podman-machine must run Linux inside of a virtual machine.
-Fortunately, the installation is made simple with [brew](https://formulae.brew.sh/formula/podman) (read [this](https://podman.io/getting-started/installation#linux-distributions) if you're installing podman on Linux):
+Running Podman on macOS is more involved than on Linux, because the podman-machine must run Linux inside of a virtual machine.
+Fortunately, the installation is made simple with [brew](https://formulae.brew.sh/formula/podman) (read [this](https://podman.io/getting-started/installation#linux-distributions) if you're installing Podman on Linux):

 ```sh
 brew install podman
 ```

-The podman machine must be started:
+The podman-machine must be started:

 ```sh
 # This is not necessary on Linux
 podman machine init
 podman machine start
 ```

+### Running a container

 Let's try to pull an image: